 During the 18th century industrial revolution brought in large scale production, steam power, improved facilities and better means of communication.
-This resulted in the origin of Joint stock form of organizations.
-Shareholders contribute capital of these companies but do not have control over the day to day working of the organisation.
+This resulted in the origin of have control over the day to day working of the organisation.
 The shareholders who have invested their money would naturally be interested in knowing the financial position of the company.
 This originated the need of an independent person who would check the accounts and report the shareholders on the accuracy of the accounts and the safety of their investment.